Updated: Oct 8

 The late 1800s and early 1900s were hard on the island chain, as they began relying on Denmark financially.
 Negotiations had been ongoing with the US, and the deal was made final on March 31, 1917 for St. Thomas, St.Croix, and St. John to become the Virgin Islands of America.

-Hassel Island sits in Charlotte Amalie's harbor and is a VI National Park with a few private properties along the shore accessible only by boat.
+Hassel Island sits in Charlotte Amalie's harbor and is a VI National Park with a few private properties along the shore accessible only by private boat.
 Hassel Island is no longer maintained since the Hurricanes, so the dinghy dock is still in disrepair and the paths are significantly overgrown.
 That didn't stop us from exploring!
 We hacked our way through thick brush and spiderwebs to explore the Garrison House, Forth Willoughby, and Cowell's Battery and Signal Station used during the Napoleonic Wars.

 Surrounded by the University of the Virgin Islands, the Cyril E. King international airport and a rocky outcrop, Brewer's Bay is another local's beach with great snorkeling!
 Beautiful turquoise water with a large sandy area around the reef provides a protected cove for anchoring Kuma Too.
 Across the street from beachfront ruins is a steep hike not for the faint of heart.
 After climbing up what looks like an old stream bed of rocks for almost 1000-feet, we arrived to a breathtaking view of the Bay!